-The lender should submit a request via e-mail to the appropriate production team at https://www.rd.usda.gov/page/sfh-guaranteed-lender, requesting the loan be released from the Agency to the lender.
+The lender should submit a request via e-mail to the appropriate production team requesting the loan be released from the Agency to the lender.
 The lender should modify the data and resubmit the loan through GUS for an updated final evaluation underwriting recommendation.